williamkennedy/sign_well/README.md

 ### Setup

+You will `Ruby 2.7` or greater.

 You will need an `x_api_key` from SignWell to start.
 After that, you simply initialize the client.

 ```
 client = SignWell::Client.new(x_api_key: ENV['X_API_KEY'])